xinity/dcos-docs-site/pages/1.11/installing/production/configuration/configuration-parameters/index.md

 For more information regarding truncated DNS responses and retrying over TCP see [RFC7766 - DNS Transport over TCP - Implementation Requirements](https://tools.ietf.org/html/rfc7766).

+### mesos_master_work_dir [oss type="inline" size="small" /]
+The location of the Mesos work directory on master nodes.
+This defines the `work_dir` parameter for Mesos masters in the cluster.
+The default is `/var/lib/dcos/mesos/master`.
+For details, see [Mesos documentation](https://mesos.apache.org/documentation/latest/configuration/master/).

 ### mesos_max_completed_tasks_per_framework
 The number of completed tasks for each framework that the Mesos master will retain in memory.
 In clusters with a large number of long-running frameworks, retaining too many completed tasks can cause memory issues on the master.
 If this parameter is not specified, the default Mesos value of 1000 is used.

+[oss]
+### oauth_enabled
+[/oss]

+Indicates whether to enable authentication for your cluster. <!-- DC/OS auth -->

+- `oauth_enabled: true` Enable authentication for your cluster.
+This is the default value.
+- `oauth_enabled: false` Disable authentication for your cluster.

+If you’ve already installed your cluster and would like to disable this in-place, you can go through an upgrade with the same parameter set.

 ### platform
 The infrastructure platform.
 The value is optional, free-form with no content validation, and used for telemetry only.
 Supply an appropriate value to help inform DC/OS platform prioritization decisions.
 Example values: `aws`, `azure`, `oneview`, `openstack`, `vsphere`, `vagrant-virtualbox`, `onprem` (default).